ba-st/Stargate/docs/reference/Skeleton.md

 ### Stack trace generation

-By default, stack traces are written in a `logs` directory relative to the image's working directory in a filename whose name is `app-name-YYYY-MM-DD_HH-MM-SS.MS`, and in `Fuel` format.
+By default, stack traces are written in a `logs` directory relative to the image's working directory in a filename whose name is `app-name-YYYY-MM-DD_HH-MM-SS_uuid-as-base36.dump`.

 - To change the stack trace location, re-implement the `logsDirectory` class method.
 - To change the stack trace file name, re-implement `fileReferenceToDumpStackTrace` class method
+- To change the stack trace file extension, re-implement `stackTraceDumpExtension` class method
 - To change the dump format, re-implement `stackTraceDumper` instance method

 ### Additional configuration parameters